-Meeting your client where they are is essential, and that’s why hands-on coaching skills are an important part of FMCA’s curriculum.
-Our students learn how to leave their personal agenda behind and focus on the client—to take the coach approach, not the expert approach.
+Meeting your client where they are is essential!
+That’s why hands-on coaching skills are a critical part of FMCA’s curriculum.
+Our students learn how to leave their own personal agenda behind and put their focus on the client—to take the coach approach, not the expert approach.
 And for Donovan Maycock of FMCA’s February 2017 class, this shift from expert to coach has had a concrete impact on his business in the form of practice growth and greater engagement from clients.

 As the cofounder of the Perfect Solutions Nutrition Program, Donovan was well-versed in the “Functional Medicine mindset” even before he came to FMCA.
 Established in 2008, his practice has focused on using real food, balanced nutrition, stress management, and limitless motivation to help clients get results.
 “I felt like I was changing lives,” he reflects.
 Having started his professional journey in finance, Donovan shifted to health and wellness and found that he finally felt fulfilled in his career.
 “It’s amazing to know that you can shape and save someone’s life through nutrition.”

 Donovan learned about FMCA through a doctor colleague who had had a positive experience with IFM’s practitioner trainings.
 Knowing Donovan’s work with whole food and nutrition, the doctor thought he’d be a natural in Functional Medicine coaching.
 On this recommendation, Donovan enrolled at FMCA, despite having already developed a solid nutrition coaching skill set.
-As soon as the program began, he realized that he could supplement his substantial knowledge with Functional Medicine and positive psychology techniques to better engage with clients.
+As soon as the program began, he realized that he could supplement his substantial knowledge with Functional Medicine and positive psychology techniques to transform the way he engaged with clients.

 “I didn’t really know what to expect from FMCA,” he remembers, “but once we started, it became evident that this is a world-class program.
 The webinars were well done, the format made it easy to track my progress, and the content was relevant, engaging, and fascinating to me.”